liskvork/liskvork/README.md

 ## Configuration

-Look at the default `config.ini` that's created when launching for the first time everything (should) be documented properly to configure it.
+Look at the default `config.ini` that's created when launching with the `--init-config` flag.
+Everything (should) be documented properly to configure it.

+If you wish to reset the configuration, just run liskvork with the `--init-config` flag once again.